apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pope Francis presides at Mass on Easter Sunday**
+**‘Literally changing the length of the day’: Scientist on fluctuations amid climate change**

-You can read more about it [here](https://www.vaticannews.va/en/pope/news/2024-04/pope-francis-presides-at-easter-sunday-mass.html).
+You can read more about it [here](https://www.cnn.com/videos/us/2024/03/31/earth-lose-leap-second-first-time-nr-mann-intv-vpx.cnn).

 ## Requirements
 - Python 3.8